mxrxxsv/Dagaz-Progress-Report/ProgressReport/README.md

 - Time input accepts `HH:MM` or `HH:MM:SS` and is converted to decimal hours for all calculations.
 - LocalStorage stores rows and the in-progress form; clearing browser storage resets to CSV/fallback data.
 - Sorting defaults to date desc; every header is clickable to toggle asc/desc.

+## Build log (high level)

+- Day 1:
+- Scaffolded Vite + React app; added auth gate and baseline layout.
+Implemented Add Session form with single time input, validation, and computed chips.
+Added localStorage persistence for rows and drafts.
+- Implemented CSV ingestion with fallback data, date parsing, and numeric conversions.
+Added month filter, summary cards (totals, minutes per activity, activities per site), and initial table layout.
+- Added sorting on all headers, pagination (10/page), and minimal spreadsheet styling.
+Switched to inline row editing by clicking rows; added edit/save and delete flows with confirm.
+- Improved UX with smooth scroll to form on edit and back to the saved row with highlight after save; added active-row highlighting.
+Refined README and descriptions for metrics and data flow.